manoj150694/Playwright/README.md

 Url: `https://nodejs.org/en/download/prebuilt-installer/current`

-2. Create a new project directory in git and navigate into it
+2. Create a new project directory in git and navigate into it, then run the below commands

 `mkdir my-playwright-project`
 `cd my-playwright-project`